-- The District's traveling display was set up and staffed at the Triumph of Agriculture, and the Omaha Boat Sports and Travel Show. - Numerous outdoor recreation-related special events are co-sponsored at Chalco Hills. - Sponsored the State Envirothon Competition, continued hosting of a regional contest. - The District distributed over 10,000 tree seedlings and 35,000 wildflower seed packets. - The District conducted four day-camps at Chalco Hills Recreation Area. - The District completed Phase 1 of a Nature Play area at Chalco Hills Recreation Area.

-• The District chaired the group M.O.R.E.
+- The District's traveling display was set up and staffed at the Triumph of Agriculture, and the Omaha Boat Sports and Travel Show. - Numerous outdoor recreation-related special events are co-sponsored at Chalco Hills. - Sponsored the State Envirothon Competition, continued hosting of a regional contest. - The District distributed over 10,000 tree seedlings and 35,000 wildflower seed packets. - The District conducted four day-camps at Chalco Hills Recreation Area. - The District chaired the group M.O.R.E.
 Nature to encourage families to play outdoors.
 Parent/child workshops, nature nights, community forums, and professional workshops.
 Additional information can be obtained at www.MoreNature.info.

-Activities Planned for Fiscal Year 2016 and Beyond: The District's Information and Education Program will continue to focus established elements as well as developing new efforts.
+Activities Planned for Fiscal Year 2017 and Beyond: The District's Information and Education Program will continue to focus on established Information and Education programs as well as developing new efforts.
 Information programs will continue to bring information to the public about District activities through media contacts and on-line information.
 Education programs will focus on teacher training on environmental conservation, continuing the day-camps offered at Chalco Hills, and working with the M.O.R.E.
 Nature Initiative to offer natural resources programming to the greater Omaha area.